WennyCS/WennyCS/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a data maniac who interested in Data Science, Data Analytics, Machine Learning and Artificial Intelligence.
+I'm a data braimaniac who interested in Data Science, Data Analytics, Machine Learning and Artificial Intelligence.

 Hoping that my projects can give you insight ✨✨!